Dr Jo Appleby

 During 2012 and 2013 I have been the lead osteologist on the University of Leicester’s search for Richard III, which has now successfully identified the remains of the 15th century king.

 My major research interest is in using osteological analysis to investigate social questions in a prehistoric context with an especial focus on the Bronze Age.
 I work in a number of geographical regions, partially driven by the availability of suitable skeletal material to answer my questions.
 In particular, I am interested in how analysis of skeletal remains may be combined with that of burial taphonomy and burial practice to investigate social identity.
 Recently I have been researching the changing burial practices of the Early and Middle Bronze Age in East Anglia and especially the introduction of cremation.
-I will soon be commencing a new research project in the Southern Urals region of Russia together with Bryan Hanks of the University of Pittsburgh.
+I hope to soon sommence a new research project in the Southern Urals region of Russia together with Bryan Hanks of the University of Pittsburgh.
 This area sees large-scale metalworking and complex settlements in the Middle Bronze Age, but the evidence for social hierarchy is not clear-cut.
 I will use skeletal evidence from this area to investigate skeletal health and disease, population movement and burial practice.
 In this way I hope to be able to cast light on social formations in this region including gender, kinship and social hierarchy.

 In addition to my prehistoric research, I am the osteologist for two projects dealing with the more recent past.
 Human remains from two sites on Santiago Island, Cape Verde, have the potential to cast light on the health and disease of the island’s population from its first settlement in the late 15th century to the early 19th century.
 The central position of Cape Verde in the Atlantic slave trade means that these remains are very important for understanding questions of colonisation, population movement and the construction of identity.